Diabetes Education Program

 Classes provide an effective and interactive learning environment that engages participants in meaningful discussions including the challenges and successes of diabetes management.
 Comprised of four, one and a half hour session.
-Offered monthly on Tuesdays as a series of four classes with afternoon and evening hours available.
+Offered monthly on Tuesdays as a series of four classes with evening hours available.

 Individual consultations are available for those needing to learn specific skills necessary to carry out their own diabetes management plan or those who learn best from a one-on-one learning experience.
 Includes counseling for weight loss and lifestyle modification.

 To register for an individual appointment or group classes call the Scheduling service at 440-827-5335.
 A physician referral is required.
 We are a Medicare provider.

 Charges for group classes and individual instructions will be billed to your insurance provider.
 If you lack insurance coverage for diabetes education, you may still be able to receive services free or at a reduced rate if you qualify.

 Diabetes is a complex disease to manage day-to-day.
 The numbers of those diagnosed are increasing at an alarming rate.
 Whether you have been recently diagnosed with diabetes or have been living with it for years, there are steps you can take to lead a healthier life.

 The value and importance of ongoing diabetes self-management education cannot be emphasized enough!
 Often people are not aware of the following reasons or circumstances to seek diabetes education: